elizabethhealy/gmail-your-reps/README.md

   recipients  a path to a csv file containing the recipient names and emails body        a path to a txt file containg the body, closing, and signature
               of the email
-  intro       the intro or greeting - ex: Dear, Hello, Good Morning
+  subject     the subject of the email - ex: 'Concern regarding bill 1.1.1' intro       the intro or greeting - ex: 'Dear', 'Hello', 'Good Morning'

 optional arguments:
   -h, --help  show this help message and exit